nginx-architects/agility2022-apigw-nic/modules/module5/readme.md

 Some items to note:

-1. This is where we define our App Protect policy custom resource. `spec.policy.template` references the NGINX base template.
+1. This is where we define our App Protect policy custom resource.
+2. `spec.policy.template` references the NGINX base template.
 This is the common starting point to any policy you write.
 We also set this policy in a blocking enforcement mode, meaning any illegal or suspicious requests are logged and blocked.
-2. `spec.policy.blocking-settings.violations` are an array of API specific signatures that can block if the request does not match the OpenAPI Spec.
+3. `spec.policy.blocking-settings.violations` are an array of API specific signatures that can block if the request does not match the OpenAPI Spec.

 ![OAS Reference](media/oas-reference.png)

-3. App Protect allows you to reference a file on an external http server or locally on the file system of the NGINX instance.
-Notice how we reference an open api spec file or OAS for short, (http://colors-spec-svc.spec/oas-colors-v.01.yaml).
+4. App Protect allows you to reference a file on an external http server or locally on the file system of the NGINX instance.
+Notice how we reference an OpenAPI Spec file or OAS for short, (http://colors-spec-svc.spec/oas-colors-v.01.yaml).
 We can use this for a very accurate policy for protecting these APIs.

 Now lets apply the manifest and create the APPolicy resource: